Jalen Hurts Player Prop Bets for NFL Week 11 | Philadelphia vs. New Orleans 11/21/2021

 Matchup vs. New Orleans

-- Hurts threw for 167 passing yards in one matchup against the Saints, 34.5 fewer yards his over/under in Sunday's game.
+- Hurts' 167 passing yards in one matchup against the Saints are 34.5 fewer yards than his over/under in Sunday's game.

-- Hurts threw a touchdown pass in that matchup against the Saints.
+- Hurts threw a touchdown pass in that contest against the Saints.

-- The Saints are conceding 280.4 passing yards per game this year, the NFL's 26th-ranked pass defense.
+- The 280.4 passing yards the Saints yield per game makes them the NFL's 26th-ranked pass defense this season.

-- The Saints have given up 13 touchdowns through the air (1.4 per game).
-They are eighth in the league in that category.
+- With 13 passing TDs allowed this season, the Saints defense is ranked eighth in the NFL.

 Recent Performances